Seagate/cortx/doc/SuggestedContributions.md

   * Team Member: Anatoliy
 * BErta(BE run time analysis) – metadata traversal python scripts used for debugging, visualization of metadata patterns and etc.
   * Team Member: Anatoliy
 * Make chronometry/addb tools to be useable for other people.
-Decreases slope of the Mero learning curve a lot.
+Decreases slope of the Motr learning curve a lot.
   * Team Member: Anatoliy
 * Chronometry/addb provements (at least Pearson Correlation) and Machine learning to identify abnormal behavior (for ex: some layouts may produce irregular network load pattern).
   * Team Member: Anatoliy